ccmucdenver/ccm-docs/docs/alderaan.md

 # Alderaan Cluster

-## Funding
-This cluster is funded by [NSF grant 2019089 CC* Compute: Accelerating Science and Education by Campus and Grid Computing](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2019089)  under the [NSF CC* program](https://www.nsf.gov/publications/pub_summ.jsp?ods_key=nsf20507).
-Two additional GPUS were purchased by the Department of Mathematical and Statistical Sciences and by the Center for Computational Mathematics.
-The cluster is being integrated with the [Open_Science_Grid (OSG)](https://opensciencegrid.org).
-At least 20% of core time will be contributed to the OSG as required by the NSF funding.

 ## Purpose
 The Alderaan cluster is a resource for both campuses of the University of Colorado Denver.